goodsky/tools/ffautoblogger/README.md

 * Beautiful Soup: https://www.crummy.com/software/BeautifulSoup/

 Install python 3.4+ (it has pip installed by default) and then run `python -m pip install <bla>`

+## Post-season weirdness
+The post-season is set up differently from the regular season.
+So the run_playoffs script was created.
+Keep in mind that ESPN's website changes the format of the players tables after the entire season is over.
+So the player.py had different clubhouse schemas for these two cases.